apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

   permission that has been introduced with OAK-1.0.
 This behavior can be turned off by setting the corresponding configuration flag.

-* As of OAK accessibility of items in the version store does not follow the regular permission evaluation but depends on access rights present on the corresponding versionable node [OAK-444](https://issues.apache.org/jira/browse/OAK-444).
+* As of OAK reading and writing items in the version store does not follow the regular permission evaluation but depends on access rights present on the corresponding versionable node [OAK-444](https://issues.apache.org/jira/browse/OAK-444).